-In response to Brexit, which is expected to result in the loss of FUL's European passporting rights, the Group has incorporated FIID, which received full authorisation from the Central Bank of Ireland (the "CBI") to write insurance and reinsurance on 22 October 2018.
-Following the High Court hearing on 27 March 2019, FUL was sanctioned to transfer non-UK EEA insurance policies written to FIID via a Part VII transfer under the Financial Services and Markets Act 2000.
-The legal effective date of the transfer was 29 March 2019.
+In response to a potential hard Brexit scenario, which would result in the loss of FUL's European passporting rights, the Group incorporated an Irish insurer, FIID, that received full authorisation from the Central Bank of Ireland (the "CBI") to write bespoke and specialty insurance and reinsurance on 22 October 2018.
+Following the High Court hearing, which took place on 27 March 2019, FUL was sanctioned to transfer non-UK EEA ("European Economic Area") direct insurance policies to FIID via a Part VII transfer under the Financial Services and Markets Act 2000.
+The legal effective transfer took place on 29 March 2019.
 FIID began writing non-UK EEA direct insurance policies from 1 January 2019.